Patocs Foundation

 Given the private nature of this foundation, there are limited insights into what makes applications successful.
 However, the following patterns emerge from their documented giving:

 Community Healthcare Gaps: The Kaufmans have articulated that they look for gaps in healthcare access.
-Scot Kaufman explained their Maryland cancer center support by noting that "Pat had taken quite a few friends downtown an hour away to get treatments for cancer," and there was a need for local access with the motto "Hope and Healing Close to Home."
+Scot Kaufman explained their Maryland cancer centre support by noting that "Pat had taken quite a few friends downtown an hour away to get treatments for cancer," and there was a need for local access with the motto "Hope and Healing Close to Home."
 This suggests they are responsive to documented community needs for healthcare services that require patients to travel significant distances.

 Key Takeaways for Grant Writers

-Private Foundation with No Public Application: This is a family foundation that does not accept unsolicited proposals.
+• Private Foundation with No Public Application: This is a family foundation that does not accept unsolicited proposals.
 Traditional grant writing approaches will not be effective.

-Geographic Concentration: Giving is concentrated in Florida (Marco Island/Naples area) and Maryland (Bel Air/Upper Chesapeake region), reflecting the family's personal ties to these communities.
+• Geographic Concentration: Giving is concentrated in Florida (Marco Island/Naples area) and Maryland (Bel Air/Upper Chesapeake region), reflecting the family's personal ties to these communities.

-Quality Over Quantity: With only 14 grants made in the most recent year despite $4.8 million in giving, the foundation appears to make fewer, larger strategic investments rather than numerous small grants.
+• Selective Grantmaking: The foundation appears to make fewer, larger strategic investments rather than numerous small grants.

 References